Antipsychotics for Treating Schizophrenia

 How Well It Works

-First-generation antipsychotics may work differently in different people.
-For some people, these medicines may help with many symptoms, while other people may have to try other antipsychotic medicines to find the one that works best for them.
+For some people, these medicines may reduce or eliminate many symptoms of schizophrenia.
+Other people may have to try other antipsychotic medicines to find the one that works best for them.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)